Rhyd-Lewis/GCol/docs/performance/Performance.rst

 comparisons to similar algorithms from the ``networkx`` library.

 Here, algorithms are evaluated by looking at solution quality and run times.
-Details on asymptotic algorithm complexity (in terms of big O notation) can be found in ``gcol``\ ’s documentation.
+Details on algorithm complexity (in terms of big O notation) can be found in ``gcol``\ ’s documentation.
 Here, all tests are conducted on randomly generated
 `Erdos-Renyi <https://en.wikipedia.org/wiki/Erdos-Renyi_model>`__
 graphs, commonly denoted by :math:`G(n,p)`.
 These graphs are constructed by taking :math:`n` nodes and adding an edge between each node pair at